Teaching-projects/SZE-FordProg-2020-GOLD/readme.md

   - Generate an EGT grammar file with GOLD Builder or get one from Grammars folder.
   - Download the parser app from releases tab.
   - Start the parser app from a Prompt/Terminal with [-f] switch followed by the absolute path of the grammar file.
+  - Optional: Use [-s] switch followed by the length of the desired output size.
+Default length: 120 characters.
   - Type in the syntax that is waiting to be parsed.
   - Read the response and repeat as many times as you want.
   - Type "exit" for quit from the app.